Kicksaw-Consulting/hosted_zone_transfer/README.md

 The `import.py` file has been included to jumpstart your process.
 The click arguments have been pre-defined for you.

 The `example_zone.json` is a zone file you can use for practice input.

+### Submission

+To submit this assessment, do the following:

+1. fork this project as a private repo
+2. complete your work
+3. invite these users as contributors: [tsabat](https://github.com/tsabat) and [brno32](https://github.com/brno32)
+4. profit